cmsc388M/fall19/project3/README.md

 - _Daydream Elements is a collection of Unity tech demos that showcase principles and best practices for developing high-quality VR experiences.
 The core mechanics in each demo are built to be easily configurable and reusable for your own applications._

-You can learn more about Daydream Elements from [this video](https://youtu.be/WxX_Q7VA8No), [this blog post](https://www.blog.google/products/daydream/daydream-elements-foundational-vr-design/) (which was one of the assigned readings), and [the documentation](https://developers.google.com/vr/elements/overview).
+You can learn more about Daydream Elements from [this video](https://youtu.be/WxX_Q7VA8No), [this blog post](https://www.blog.google/products/daydream/daydream-elements-foundational-vr-design/) (from the assigned readings), and [the documentation](https://developers.google.com/vr/elements/overview).

 Google has released a `.unitypackage` file where you can add Daydream Elements directly into your own app, much like you did before with the Google VR SDK.
 However, it is not recommended to do this.
 Google has not updated the project since November 2017 and has since archived the project.
 This means that it uses an old version of the SDK, and thus has a ton of conflicts and errors that come up when you try to use it with the latest SDK.